Force over Distance: Chapter 43

 “Only if you want Rush to murder you,” Volker replied mildly.
 “This isn’t Star Wars, lieutenant.
 Just pull the control crystal.”

-Scott yanked it out in one smooth motion and pocketed it before turning back toward Young his eyes on the handheld detector.
-“It looks like we’ve got about forty seconds before they show-up in this hallway.”
+Scott popped the panel, pulled the crystal, and pocketed it.
+He turned to Young, his eyes on the handheld detector.
+“Looks like we’ve got about forty seconds before they show-up in this hallway.”
 He indicated the corridor to their left.
 “Make that thirty.”

-Behind the sealed doors, they heard the sound of energy blasts impacting the metal and dissipating.
+Behind the sealed doors, energy blasts hit the metal and dissipated.

 Young drummed his fingers over the barrel of his plasma rifle.
 “How many did we get, do you think?” he murmured to Scott.

 “At least eight.”
-Scott’s eyes flicked down to his monitor and back up.
+Scott’s eyes flicked to the detector and back up.

 Young nodded.
 “Nine, I think.
 Hard to be sure.”
 He looked back over his shoulder.
 “How we doin’, guys?”